ericaleon/ETL_project/README.md

 # ETL_project

-Bee health, colony collapse disorder and honey production in the USA.
+Bee health, pesticide usage and honey production in the USA.